tonyx/Sharpino/README.md

 7. Last but not least.
 Having events that depend strictly on the old type X format could be a problem because you don't know if that may imply the necessity to change/upcast also the events, or just test the hypothesis that events based on typeX (say Event.Update (x: Type/X)) can be correctly parsed if TypeX changes.
 If not, then just don't use TypeX as an argument for whatever event.

 ## News/Updates
+- Version 6.0.4:  new cache configuration options for limiting memory/eviction.
+New configuration options for controlling the cache memory usage:

+- - `Cache:AggregateCacheMaxSize (int, default: 1000)` - maximum number of items.
+Set to -1 or 0 to disable count limit.
+- - `Cache:AggregateCacheMaxMemoryMegabytes (int, default: 0 [disabled])` - maximum private working set memory in MB for the process.
+- - `Cache:AggregateCacheMemoryLoadThreshold (double, default: 0.85 [85%])` - maximum allowed system-wide memory load percentage before eviction begins.
+Set to 0.0 to disable.
+- - `Cache:AggregateCacheMinEvictBatchSize (int, default: 10)` - number of elements to evict at once when memory thresholds are hit, reducing frequent checks.

 - Version 6.0.3: async versions of preExecuteAggregateCommand (experimental: it may have issues with the event_id based optimistic lock)
 - Version 6.0.2: instrumented the details cache to fire some action/callback on refresh.
 This allows an application to trigger any "side effect" on refreshes (example: publishing a message to a signalr hub).
 - Version 6.0.1: optimized and used async in calls to get the distance from latest snapshot